 Serious Concerns to Keep an Eye out For

-If your girlfriend is dealing with depression, you may need to be on the lookout for more extreme concerns, like suicide risk.
-Understand the warning signs to ensure your alarm bells start ringing if the following occur:
+If your girlfriend has mental health issues, you may need to be on the lookout for more extreme concerns, like suicide risk.
+It is important to understand the signs your girlfriend is depressed to ensure your alarm bells start ringing if the following occur:

 - Obsession or regular conversation about death